AstroPathJHU/AstroPathPipeline/astropath/scans/docs/scanning/MergeConfigTables.md

 # 4.4.8.
 MergeConfig Tables
 Merge Configuration file is a csv spreadsheet which indicates how the markers will be analyzed and merged to a single coordinate system where only one phenotype call exists for each cell.
 Columns are defined below, column names are case senstitive.
-Mark fields that do not have a designation as NA in character columns and 0s in numeric columns. ***Additional information on the merge can be found in the ```MaSS``` documentation.***
+Mark fields that do not have a designation as NA in character columns and 0s in numeric columns.
+Additional information on the merge can be found in the ```MaSS``` documentation [here](../../../hpfs/mergeloop/MaSS#merge-a-single-sample-mass)

 ![Figure 2 Image](../../www/Fig2.PNG)